upala-digital-identity/bot-manager-cli/README.md

 Tools for Upala bot managers.
 Create, manage bots via command line or integrate with your software.
 The lib behind this CLI is [unique-human-lib](https://github.com/upala-digital-identity/unique-human-lib)

+## Where can I find an Upala group to attack?

+Check [this table](https://airtable.com/shryDoWDCZ5yTGSvo) to find an Upala group with real money in its pools.
+Join [Upala Discord](https://discord.gg/y2ztpwgZxg) and follow **upala-groups** channel in the **MACHINES** section to get notified about new Upala groups.
+Please let us know, what type of notification system you would prefer in the future.

 ## Quickstart

 Steps in this section will let you create your **bot army**!
 Use it to drain pools of the groups which you can get access to.
 Just trick their human verification methods.
 If you already know a group like that please welcome!